HamishIsABoss/kraken/README.md

 ;; Store API key for later use
 (def my-api-key "XXX-SECRET-XXX")

-;; Get data for all matches on the North America server without parameters (matches my-api-key "na")
+;; Get data for all matches on the North America server (matches my-api-key "na")

 ;; Optional parameters can be supplied